 Most marketers have caught onto the importance of including a social media sharing widget on their site to provide visitors with a one-click method of sharing content to their social media followers.
 But not all social media shares are created equal.
-Compare these two article sharing Tweets.
-Which are you more likely engage with?
+Compare these two articles sharing Tweets.
+Which are you more likely to engage with?

 Without a Twitter Card:

 It’s no contest, right?
 Twitter users are much more likely to engage with a Tweet that includes a photo, excerpt and or media player teasing the content of the page being shared.
 This is what Twitter Cards allow web marketers to do by simply including some Twitter-specific markup on their site.